Tree vivisection experiments with the Isotammi SuperTool

 A more complex variation relates to the social conventions of “couverture”, where women take their husband’s surname.

 This can make recognizing daughters difficult in documents like obituaries and family histories.
 Genealogy programs tend to list everyone by their birth surname and only store the Married Name as an alias.
-I think this is backwards… since women tend to use the birth surname for less than a couple decades and live under the married surname for 3-5 times as long.
+Although that follows guidelines, this seems backwards… since women tend to use the birth surname for less than a couple decades and live under the married surname for 3-5 times as long.
+So I prefer the Preferred Name to be the one they used most of their life… their Married name but the form that includes a ‘patrilineal’ as well as the ‘taken’.

 So I’d like to set the null-value Origins of Females’ 2nd-10th multiple names to “Taken”.
 (Ideally, it would be nice to only set those that have a spouse with a matching surname.
 But this seems to be too ambitious.
 We can add that as a later refinement.)